hamil168/Chatbots/README.md

 _Exploring Chatbots_

-This repository may be a bit messy as it develops.
+This repository ~~may~~ will be a bit messy as it develops.

 Notebooks created with https://colab.research.google.com
+  - it's pretty cool!
+Super convenient
+  - had trouble on another project getting nltk stopwords, though

 The goal of this project is three-fold: